 Adjustment Disorder with Mixed Disturbance of Emotions and Conduct

-A combination of symptoms from all of the above subtypes is present (depressed mood, anxiety and conduct).
+A combination of symptoms from all the above subtypes is present (depressed mood, anxiety and conduct).

 Adjustment Disorder Not Otherwise Specified

-Reactions to stressful events that do not fit in one of the above subtypes are present.
-Reactions may include behaviors such as social withdrawal or disinterest in normally expected activities (i.e., school or work).
+Reactions to stressful events may not fit into one of the above subtypes.
+Reactions may include behaviors such as social withdrawal or disinterest in normally expected activities (like school or work).

 The symptoms of adjustment disorders may look like other medical problems or psychiatric conditions.
-Always consult your adolescent's physician or mental health provider for a diagnosis.
+Always talk to your child or teen’s doctor or mental health provider for a diagnosis.

 How Are Adjustment Disorders Diagnosed?

-A qualified doctor, a child and teen psychiatrist, or a qualified mental health professional usually makes the diagnosis of an adjustment disorder in children and teens following a full evaluation and interview with the child or teen and the parents.
-A detailed personal history of development, life events, emotions, behaviors, and the identified stressful event is obtained during the interview.
+A doctor, a child and teen psychiatrist, or a mental health professional makes the diagnosis of an adjustment disorder after a full evaluation and interview with the child or teen and the parents or guardians.
+A detailed personal history of development, life events, emotions, behaviors, and the stressful event is talked about during the interview.

 Treatment for Adjustment Disorders